WORKING WITH YOU & YOUR CUSTOMERSto achieve high performance and quality is what we do...

 Hardship should be discussed with customers if there is any mention of hardship, if a verbal or written financial profile indicates hardship (ie deficit in income vs expenditure) or when a hardship trigger is identified.

-Customers have the ability/right to request hardship orally (informally) and or via any channel (email, letter, fax or via the Bank).
+Customers have the ability/right to request hardship orally (informally) and or via any channel (email, letter, fax or via the call).

 FINANCIAL HARDSHIP POLICY PRINCIPLES